-Gen. Milley delivers defense of democracy, swipes at Trump in farewell address
+Gen. Milley delivers defense of democracy and swipes at Trump in farewell address

 Biden, who spoke at the ceremony, continued the democracy theme, praising Milley’s staunch defense of the Constitution, which “has always been Mark’s North Star.”
 And he said the general has been a steady hand guiding the military during one of the most complex national security environments.

 The farewell tribute on the base just outside Washington was both rousing and somber, with marching bands, troop salutes and speeches.

 Milley’s four-year term as chairman ends at midnight Saturday, and Air Force Gen. CQ Brown takes over Sunday.
-Milley is retiring. after nearly 44 years of service.
+Milley is retiring after nearly 44 years of service.

 Defense Secretary Lloyd Austin recalled Milley as a battle buddy, noting with a grin that he was always “eager to get into the fight.
 And I’ve seen that firsthand over our long history of working together, including one time when he got me blown up.
 Literally.”

-When Austin was commanding the 10th Mountain Division during the Iraq War he visited Milley, one of his brigade commanders, who suggested they go to the hospital to see a wounded service member.
+When Austin was commanding the 10th Mountain Division during the Iraq War he visited Milley, one of his brigade commanders, who suggested they go to the hospital to see a wounded soldier.

 “So we took Route Irish in Baghdad, which was known as the most dangerous road in the world.
 And we promptly got hit by an IED,” Austin told the crowd.
 “Afterwards, I asked, ‘Hey general, has this happened to you before?’
 And Mark said, ‘Oh yes sir — I’ve been blown up about five times now.’”